VallinP/HowTo_VirtualMachine/README.md

 The script clones the nvm repository to ~/.nvm and adds the source line to your profile (~/.bash_profile, ~/.zshrc, ~/.profile, or ~/.bashrc).

-Note: If the environment variable $XDG_CONFIG_HOME is present, it will place the nvm files there.
+Note: If the environment variable $XDG_CONFIG_HOME is present, it will place the nvm files there : export NVM_DIR="${XDG_CONFIG_HOME/:-$HOME/.}nvm"

-    export NVM_DIR="${XDG_CONFIG_HOME/:-$HOME/.}nvm"
    [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh" # This loads nvm

 Note: You can add --no-use to the end of the above script (...nvm.sh --no-use) to postpone using nvm until you manually use it.

 You can customize the install source, directory, profile, and version using the NVM_SOURCE, NVM_DIR, PROFILE, and NODE_VERSION variables.
 Eg: curl ... |
 NVM_DIR="path/to/nvm".
 Ensure that the NVM_DIR does not contain a trailing slash.

-NB.
-The installer can use git, curl, or wget to download nvm, whatever is available.
+Note: The installer can use git, curl, or wget to download nvm, whatever is available.

 Note: On Linux, after running the install script, if you get nvm: command not found or see no feedback from your terminal after you type:

     command -v nvm

-simply close your current terminal, open a new terminal, and try verifying again.
+Close your current terminal,

+Open a new terminal,

+And try verifying again.

 To install a specific version of node: